Acupressure during pregnancy

 Cross points for a more relaxed uterus

-Have your helper press gently and firmly on the points of your sacrum where you feel the most pain.
+Have the person helping you press gently and firmly on the points of your sacrum where you feel the most pain.
 If you find it comfortable, the pressure can be increased.
-Pressure in this area helps the uterus of many women to relax between contractions.
+Pressure in this area helps the uterus of many women in labor to relax between contractions.

-Remote point K3 (also: N3) - Support the contractions
+Distant point K3 (also: N3) - Supporting the contractions

 The point is located in the middle between the inner ankle and the Achilles heel.
-This point can be held strongly during labor and helps the expectant mother to better cope with the pain of labor.
+This point can be held firmly during labor and helps the expectant mother to cope better with the pain of labor.

 How to use your acupressure mat after pregnancy